Masked Representation Modeling for Domain-Adaptive Segmentation: Method

-Masked Feature Modeling (MFM) is a simple approach designed to address the limitations of mainstream MIM methods when used as an auxiliary task.
-Unlike MIM, MFM eliminates the need for the SegModel encoder $E(\cdot)$ to process partially visible signals.
-Instead, it reconstructs the original signal from the partially visible features provided to the encoder.
-The SegModel decoder $D(\cdot)$ then processes the reconstructed signal, and the model is trained through a pixel-wise classification task.
+Masked Representation Modeling (MRM) is a simple approach designed to address the limitations of mainstream MIM methods when used as an auxiliary task.
+Unlike MIM, MRM eliminates the need for the SegModel encoder $E(\cdot)$ to process partially visible signals.
+Instead, it reconstructs the latent representation from the partially visible features provided to the encoder.
+The SegModel decoder $D(\cdot)$ then processes the reconstructed representation, and the model is trained through a pixel-wise classification task.

-Here, $\tilde{y}$ is the pseudo label \cite{lee2013pseudo} of target image, and $R(\cdot)$ represents the Rebuilder (refer to next section for detailed information), whose role is analogous to the lightweight decoder in MIM \cite{he2022masked,woo2023convnext}.
+Here, $\tilde{y}$ is the pseudo label \cite{lee2013pseudo} of target image, and $R(\cdot)$ represents the Rebuilder (\textit{refer to next section for detailed information}), whose role is analogous to the lightweight decoder in MIM \cite{he2022masked,woo2023convnext}.
 Both are responsible for reconstructing the original signal from partially visible signals.
-When the MFM task is used as an auxiliary task for unsupervised domain adaptive segmentation, the overall optimization objective can be expressed as:
+When the MRM task is used as an auxiliary task for unsupervised domain adaptive segmentation, the overall optimization objective can be expressed as:

-where $\lambda$ is the trade-off in masked feature modeling.
-MFM can be easily integrated with existing UDA methods.
+where $\lambda$ is the trade-off in masked representation modeling.
+MRM can be easily integrated with existing UDA methods.